Mark Reid, Marriage & Family Therapist

 • Understand that your apology may not be accepted.

 • Do not ask for forgiveness.
 They may not be ready.
-The best chance you have to be forgiven is to apologize well.
+The best chance you have to be forgiven is to apologize well and rebuild trust.

 HOW NOT TO REPAIR